 Do not feel pressured to use any of these suggestions.

 Just the fact that you read this far means that you learned something about the importance of your privacy today.

-Privacy is your right, not a choice.
+Privacy is a right, not a choice.

-Have any other privacy tip?
+Do you have other privacy tip?
 Share on the comments =)